© Crown copyright 2017

 Kip has recently been appointed a non-executive director of the Wireless Infrastructure Group, and was previously the Chairman of the Radiocentre and of South West Screen (which he amalgamated with Creative England in January 2012).
 He was also the first independent chairman of YouView.
 He was appointed ‘Independent Spectrum Broker’ by the UK Government in February 2009.

-John was appointed an Inquiry Chair in April 2014 of the CMA, having been appointed as a panel member in 2013.
+John was appointed an Inquiry Chair of the CMA in April 2014, having been appointed as a panel member in 2013.
 He practised as a solicitor with Allen & Overy LLP throughout his legal career, retiring in December 2012.
 His practice embraced many areas of corporate and commercial law, with a focus on EU and competition law, public procurement law and media regulation.

 Previous career highlights include: